 The Admissions Process

-Midstate College welcomes applications from men and women whose academic record, personal ability, and desire to succeed show promise for success.
+Midstate College welcomes applicants whose academic record, personal ability, and desire to succeed show promise for success.
 Each candidate for admission is considered individually on merit and potential.
 Midstate College requires a high school diploma or GED for all degree- or diploma-seeking students.
 To ensure compliance with state regulations, students must be approved to enroll from any state other than Illinois.
-Students who submit an application at a distance and do not visit the campus will be required to submit a notarized copy of his or her driver's license or state-issued identification.
+Students who submit an application at a distance and do not visit the campus will be required to submit a notarized copy of his or her driver’s license or state-issued identification.
 Additionally, some programs have requirements that must be met before acceptance into the program.
 Such requirements are outlined with the program information.
 Please note these requirements carefully.
 Counseling is provided by an admissions representative during a personal conference.
 Applicants are advised to enter programs in accordance with their own intellectual and academic interests.

 A complete application includes the following: